2018 Orchestra Musicians

 St. Louis Symphony

 Tod Bowermaster joined the St. Louis Symphony as Third Horn in 1995, and appears regularly with them as a soloist.
 Prior posts have been with the Honolulu Symphony and the Lyric Opera of Chicago.
 Noted for his “gorgeous solo playing” (St. Louis Post-Dispatch) and his “golden-honey tone” (Kansas City Star), he released The Horn in Song, a collection of lyrical music for horn and piano, in 2012.
 Also in 2012, Tod was honored to be a member of the World Orchestra for Peace, performing at New York’s Carnegie Hall and Chicago’s Symphony Center under the direction of Maestro Valery Gergiev.
 Winner of the 1999 American Horn Competition and the 1982 Coleman Chamber Ensemble Competition, he continues to enjoy performing in both solo and chamber music settings.
 Tod serves as lecturer of horn at the University of Missouri-St. Louis.
-When not playing the horn, he enjoys playing tennis, singing, and, most of all, family time.
-He resides in Kirkwood, Missouri, with his wife, Cynthia, a violinist, and their children, Kathryn and Ryan.
+When not playing the horn, he enjoys playing tennis, singing, and, most of all, family time with his children, Kathryn and Ryan.